Published: 16th April 2018

 Meet the TISS students who made India's first gender-neutral hostel a reality

-Transgenders and non-binary students are a rarity on any campus.
-Queer Collective at Tata Institute of Social Science, Mumbai, wants to change that by building a safe and comfortable place for them
+Transgenders and non-binary students are a rarity on campuses.
+Queer Collective at Tata Institure of Social Sciences wants to change that by building a comfortable place for them.

 When 22-year-old trans-female Sai Tejo entered the boy's hostel at TISS Mumbai two years ago, she carried a lot of baggage — of abuse, discrimination and intolerance.
 She knew then that this hostel would never be home.
 Like any other youth, leaving home wasn't the easiest thing to do and in her case, the challenge was much larger.
 Not only did she have the anxiety of having to adjust to a new place, she also had to be wary of her surroundings, because more often than not, she was never considered "one of them".

 Multiple thoughts, fear, and perpetual tension are enough to demand a safe and secure space but, in a world that is less than ideal, we need something more to make that a reality.
 A gender-inclusive initiative by the TISS Queer Collective (QC) has brought us closer to a better and an inclusive world.
 Thanks to the efforts of MA student Sai, and many others like him at the Queer Collective, Tata Institute of Social Sciences will soon have a gender-neutral hostel at its Mumbai campus.
 What does this mean?
 Men, women, transgenders, anyone can stay here without discrimination and bias.